casperhurlings012-a11y/Foodie-Discord-Bot/readme.md

 ## 👩‍🍳 How It Works ##

-RecipeBot listens for messages on your Discord server.
+Foodie-Discord-Bot listens for messages on your Discord server.
 To get recipe suggestions, mention the bot with a list of ingredients separated by commas.

 Example: **@Foodie-Bot** tomatoes, chicken, rice